daixtrose/cplusplus-primer/polymorphism/README.md

 consume(i);
 ```

-In this approach our implementation is defined **without** inheritance:
+In this approach, our implementation is defined **without** inheritance:

 ```c++
 class Impl {